-Dry bitter orange peel is cheap and many homebrew supply and natural foods stores carry it.
+Notes: Dry bitter orange peel is cheap and many homebrew supply and natural foods stores carry it.
 While it does make the homemade concoction more closely match a commercial Pimm's, it can easily be left out for the sake of convenience.
 If you plan to use all of your DIY Pimm's within a week or two, you can simply strain it through a fine-mesh sieve without the additional filtering, since any citrus debris won't be steeping long enough to noticeably affect the flavor.
 Cheesecloth-filtered homemade Pimm's will keep at room temperature for up to a year.

 - 1 navel orange

 - 1 teaspoon dried bitter orange peel (optional)

 - 1 cup sweet vermouth

 Wash and slice the navel orange and place it in a sealable glass jar.
 Do not remove peel.
 Add bitter orange peel, then pour in the gin and vermouth.
 Seal and shake the jar, then steep at room temperature for a minimum of 24 hours and up to 72 hours.

 Strain the orange out with a sieve and then filter through cheesecloth or a coffee filter into glass bottle or jar.
 Store sealed at room temperature.